aptos-foundation/AIPs/aips/aip-67.md

 ## Future Potential

-This AIP is mainly to support [AIP-61: keyless accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).
+The purpose of this AIP is to support the implementation of [AIP-61: keyless accounts](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-61.md).

-It's unclear how it can be leveraged further.
+However, this AIP paves the way towards **native** support for HTTP oracles in Move.
+Specifically, the JWK consensus infrastructure could be used to empower Move contracts to **asynchronously** fetch the contents of an HTTP page.
+This could open up many applications, such as price oracles, native bridges, prediction markets, and more.

 ## Timeline